-Google Apps at USC is the name of USC’s installation of Google Apps for Education, a suite of online software applications that Google offers to educational institutions and non-profit organizations.
-The package includes Gmail (Google’s email program), Web-based word processing and spreadsheet programs, sharable calendars, chat, and more.
+Google Apps at USC is a USC-branded version of G Suite for Education, the online software that Google offers to schools and other non-profit organizations.
+Google Apps at USC provides students, faculty, and staff access to web-based word processing and spreadsheet programs, unlimited online storage, chat, and more.

 - A USC-branded, ad-free Gmail account, along with Google Calendar (available to all students and faculty in some schools beginning November 6.)

 - A Google Drive account with file-sharing capabilities and unlimited storage

 - Google Docs online productivity software offerings: Documents, Spreadsheet, and Presentation